n0eL1405/CSGO-Case-Calculator/docs/README.md

 ### [Here you can find the changelogs](Changelogs.md)

+### For some status updates and other informations follow me on [Twitter](https://twitter.com/noel_the_N00B) (The most time I post there on germen, but the informations will be on english and marked with "#CSGOCaseCalulator")

 ### FAQ

 Q: Why is there a pause between when loading the price of every case?